-While obtaining a housing loan can be costly, it is also possible to benefit from several tax deductions that can save money each year.
+While obtaining a housing loan can be costly, it is also possible to benefit from several tax deductions that can help you save money on taxes each year.
 It is important to understand how to maximize these benefits.

-A home loan must be taken for the purchase or construction of a house to claim a tax deduction.
-If it is taken for the construction of a house, then it must be completed within five years from the end of the financial year in which the loan was taken.
+A loan must be taken for the purchase or construction of a house property to claim a tax deduction.
+If it is taken for the construction of a house, then construction must be completed within five years from the end of the financial year in which the loan was taken.

-The interest paid on the home loan EMI for the year can be claimed as a deduction from your total income up to a maximum of Rs 2 lakh under Section 24.
+The interest portion of the home loan EMI for the year can be claimed as a deduction from your total income up to a maximum of Rs 2 lakh under Section 24.

 From the assessment year 2018-19 onwards, the maximum deduction for interest paid on self-occupied house property is Rs 2 lakh.